Miserlou/Zappa/README.md

 You will be asked for confirmation before it executes.

+#### Status

+If you need to see the status of your deployment and event schedules, simply use the `status` command.

+    $ zappa status production

 #### Tailing Logs

 You can watch the logs of a deployment by calling the `tail` management command.